Learn how to distinguish between formative and summative evaluations

 - In any case, you are preparing to join a community of professionals, which is why my classes emphasise the literature review: by entering into a conversation with relevant professionals, you’ll soon learn how to talk the talk and walk the walk!

-Feedback from me (an ethos)
+Feedback from me

 - Not correcting the text, but discussing problems, processes, and alternatives